jplattel/upymenu/README.md

 Current development is done based on when I have to to work on it when I want to.
 But feel free to fork it and add your functionality.
 If you find any bugs or have suggestions for features, please open up a issue (or pull-request if you create the feature yourself!).

+## TODO

+*   Add arguments to callback actions in the menu

 # Usage

 The example below renders a menu with a submenu and actions that have callbacks attached which you can use to run your own function.
 It requires one dependency, and that's [`python_lcd`](https://github.com/dhylands/python_lcd) for interacting with the LCD itself.